aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 22: Add the users to the image

-The user and group IDs in the head node and the compute nodes should be synchronized.
-Although there are more heavy-duty tools for this, a simple way is to copy any relevant users and the root user lines, as well as the corresponding groups from the `/etc/passwd`, `/etc/shadow`, and `/etc/group` to the corresponding files in the `/image/pi4` directory tree.
+The user and group IDs in the head node and the compute nodes must be synchronized.
+Although there are more heavy-duty tools for this, a simple way is to copy any relevant users and the root lines, as well as the corresponding groups from the `/etc/passwd`, `/etc/shadow`, and `/etc/group` to the corresponding files in the `/image/pi4` directory tree.
 If you add a new user, you need to propagate the changes in those files from the head node to the image.

-Finally, copy over the home directory for the users you created in step 2 over to the image:
+Lastly, copy over the home directory for the users you created in step 2 over to the image:
 ```
 head# cp -r /home/user1 /image/pi4/home/
 head# ...
 ```

-### Step 23: Configure the fstab file and volatile directories in the image
+### Step 23: Configure the fstab file and the volatile directories in the image

-The root filesystem in the compute nodes will be mounted read-only, so we need to provide RAM mounts for every directory where the system will need to write.
+The root filesystem in the compute nodes is mounted read-only, so we need to provide RAM partitions for every directory where the compute node's OS needs to write.
 Note that the contents of the RAM mounts will disappear once the compute node is rebooted so things like, for instance, log files, will not survive a reboot.
 First set up the temporary filesystems in the fstab file, so the compute node mounts them automatically on boot-up: